luloxi/PunkSociety/README.md

 ## Social

-- Create NFT galleries, follow and message other users, like NFTs, comment on them, receive notifications on activity.
+- Create posts galleries, follow and message other users, like posts, comment on them, share them, and receive notifications on activity.
 - Customize profile colors and appearance
-- **Dashboards**: Measure engagement (views, likes, shares, being featured) and revenue with insights into sales and royalty earnings.
+- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into sales and royalty earnings.

 ## Marketplace

 - **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
 - **Native and Stablecoin Payments**: Buyers can pay with the blockchain's native gas token or stablecoins like USDC.
-- **Cross-Chain Transfers**: NFTs can be moved seamlessly across EVM-compatible chains using Chainlink's CCIP technology, expanding the marketplace's reach.

 ## Other features